myrrlyn/apocrypha.es/priv/archive/1tqjl9.md

 days ago Travis left to look for a job as a Sailor in the Illiac Bay, I asked him if I could use his story, he smiled at me and said “Sure, just make sure you change my name.”

-> > Don’t Read This Part NSFW
-> >
-> > If you guys think this is like the in-game book *“The Red Year”* well that’s
-> > cause I based this off that idea, well the main topic is different of
-> > course.
-I thought why do the Dunmer get their own inspiring story thing?
-> > what about the great war? so I made my own I had fun making it, and I hope
-> > you guys enjoy reading this just as much :)
-> >
-> > As a friendly favor please point out any holes or weakness(es) (or
-> > strengths) in the stories so I can make them better.
-And suggestions would
-> > be nice.
-> >
-> > Hey funny story, it took me 2 hours to think this all up. who said you need
-> > to work hard for a good story? lol.
-Oh and this is near 2000 words not
-> > including the small text part
-> >
-> > I will make this a series based on reception as always.
-I’ll make another
-> > one for Cyrodiil and 1-2 for Hammerfell not sure if I can do it from the
-> > perspective of someone from the Dominion though, since their Homeland was
-> > never on the defensive so probably Cyrodiil and Hammerfell only.
-So… Cheers
-> > Mates!!!
-> {:tag="small"}
-{:tag="aside" .afterword}